Irrevocable Letter of Credit - Definition

 The buyer who initiates this process by requesting an ILOC from his or her bank.
 The document is then given to the seller, who must comply with the letter of credit to be paid.

-What is a Standby Irrevocable Letter of Credit?
+Other Characteristics of an Irrevocable Letter of Credit?

-A standby ILOC is held standby in case there is a payment default by the buyer.
+- Standby - A standby ILOC is held standby in case there is a payment default by the buyer.
 Companies use this letter of credit when dealing with new customers.
 It serves as insurance against lack of payment.